-The Professional Program at the Clinic is open to senior law students and offers supervised placements in legal offices throughout the Newcastle, Hunter and Central Coast regions.
-LLB students are also able to undertake voluntary work experience at the UNLC.
+As an integrated part of the Juris Doctor program, the UNLC provides senior law students supervised placements in legal offices throughout the Newcastle, Hunter and Central Coast regions.

 The UNLC operates as a community legal centre, providing free legal advice and assistance to community members in the Hunter region.
 The operations of the UNLC are directed to the provision of assistance to disadvantaged members of the community, focusing on those with limited financial means or on matters in the public interest.
 By working with the Centre's solicitors and dealing with real clients' actual legal problems, students gain skills and experience in the practice of law.

 Students will also have the opportunity to contribute to the unique 'Law on the Beach' program held each summer on Newcastle Beach.
 The "walk up" legal advice service targets young people, providing the opportunity to interview clients, brief lawyers, sit in on legal advice and do follow-up case work.